django-es/django-elasticsearch-dsl/README.rst

 The library is compatible with all Elasticsearch versions since 5.x **but you have to use a matching major version:**

+- For Elasticsearch 9.0 and later, use the major version 9 (9.x.y) of the library.

 - For Elasticsearch 8.0 and later, use the major version 8 (8.x.y) of the library.

 - For Elasticsearch 7.0 and later, use the major version 7 (7.x.y) of the library.